fernandozoomp/fernandozoomp/README.md

 ###  What am currently learning 📖

-- Full Stack Web Development  * Progress 50% *
+- Full Stack Web Development  *in Progress *
-- Data Science  * Progress 72% *
+- Data Science  *in Progress *
-- AI & Machine Learning  * Progress 15% *
+- AI & Machine Learning  *in Progress *